colatocd/Graph-Earthquake-Data/README.md

 ```
 Please replace `your-username` in the clone URL with your actual GitHub username and adjust any other details as needed to match your project structure.
 This README provides a basic overview of the project, its requirements, and how to run it.
 You can expand it further with additional sections or details if necessary.
 ```

+## Credits
+This project was created by Cesar Colato